 Don’t just think about it.
 Make sure to write it down and get really analytical.
 Here are some questions that might help you along the way.
 Whenever you see a photo you like, ask yourself these questions:

-- What are the most prevalent colours
+- What are the most prevalent props?

 - Secondly, what shapes was the photographer using (circles, triangles, rectangles)?